RicArora1991/Morning_Session/README.md

-This is my morining session for github.
+This is my morining session for github and git online repository with 4 new students.